How to find out if someone has life insurance

 • Death benefit amount

 There may be specific instructions for filing a claim.
-If not, having the policy information in hand will enable you to contact the insurer and ask how to claim a benefit.
+If not, having the policy information in hand will help you contact the right insurance company to start a claim.

-Keep in mind that term life insurance policies can last as long as 30 years, and whole life insurance policies last the entire lifetime of the insured.
-You may have to check files that are several years old to find policy information.
+Keep in mind that term life insurance policies can last as long as 40 years, and whole life insurance policies last the entire lifetime of the insured person.
+You may have to check older files to find policy information.

-If the policyholder has stored the document in a safe deposit box at their bank, you may need to get a court order to prove that they have died and that you’re allowed to access the box’s contents.
+If the policyholder had stored the document in a safe deposit box at their bank, you may need to get a court order to prove that you’re allowed to access the box’s contents.
 The executor of the deceased’s estate should also be able to access the safe deposit box.

 2. Search digital storage for policy information